All Episodes

 Not that we wouldn't love to see it, don't misunderstand, but what does your mental state have to be to think that you're going to be able to pull that kind of thing off?

-Now, I find it hard to believe that once Obama found out this was going on, he hadn't to do it.
+Now, I find it hard to believe that once Obama found out this was going on, he had anything to do with it.

 I think he backed off.